dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 If, instead of sending to ME, I had mistakenly sent to SELF in that final SEND, that message would have gone right back to the anonymous β-Actor currently executing.

+So, in summary, β Forms look like MULTIPLE-VALUE-BIND, and they create anonymous Actors bound to lexical symbol β inside the β-form.
+These are the Actor equivalent of Lambda expressions. _[And yes, you can spell it out as BETA.]_